-CC.
+DD.
 Related party contracts

-The ELC shall follow statute and provide OEL contract documentation for any contracts with ELC employees, ELC governing board members or relatives of either group as s.
-112.3143(1)(b), F.S., defines.
-ELCs must comply with requirements in state statute and OEL instructions (s.
-1002.84(20), F.S.).

-- 1. Any governing board member(s) benefitting from ELC contract(s) must disclose in advance the conflict of interest and must abstain from the vote process. - 2.
-The impacted individual must complete the necessary conflict of interest disclosure forms. - 3.
-The ELC shall present all such contracts to the ELC governing board for a vote.
-A valid approval requires two-thirds vote of the ELC board, a quorum must be established. - 4.
-The ELC shall not enter into a contract in excess of \$25,000 with a member of the ELC board or relative of a board member without OEL's prior approval. - 5.
-The ELC does not have to obtain OEL's prior approval for contracts below \$25,000. - 5.1.
-However, ELCs shall adequately disclose and properly report and track such contract activity. - 5.2.
-The ELC shall report such contracts to OEL within 30 days after receiving approval from the ELC governing board.
+- Related party contracts.
+Pursuant to state statute and OEL instructions (s.
+1002.84(20), F.S.)., the ELC shall provide OEL contract documentation for any contracts with ELC employees, governing board members, or relatives of either group as s.
+112.3143(1)(c), F.S., defines.
+The ELC must comply with disclosure and reporting requirements in state statute and OEL instructions (s.
+1002.84(20), F.S.). - 2.1.
+Any governing board member(s) benefitting from ELC agreement(s) must disclose in advance the conflict of interest and must abstain from the vote process. - 2.2.
+The impacted individual must complete the necessary conflict of interest disclosure forms. - 2.3.
+The ELC shall present all such contracts to the governing board for a vote.
+A valid approval requires two-thirds vote of the ELC's board, a quorum must be established. - 2.4.
+The ELC shall not enter into or execute a contract in excess of \$25,000 with a member of the governing board or relative of a board member without OEL's prior approval. - 2.5.
+The ELC does not have to obtain OEL's prior approval for contracts below \$25,000.
+The ELC shall: - 2.5.1.
+Adequately disclose and properly report and track such contract activity. - 2.5.2.
+Report such contracts to OEL within 30 days after receiving approval from the governing board.

-DD.
+EE.
 Renegotiation or modification